Aymenn Jawad Al-Tamimi: Major stories

-Unethical methods to track jihadists (2013 – 2014)
+Unethical methods to track jihadists (2013–2014)

 Armin Rosen, who was then Business Insider's senior writer for defense and the military, wrote a scathing article that the "young terrorism analyst's" career had come "apart in public".
-Rosen raised concerns that Tamimi had provided rhetorical support to ISIS supporters and members.
+Rosen raised concerns that Al-Tamimi had provided rhetorical support to ISIS supporters and members.

 Aymenn Jawad Al-Tamimi responded to the accusations in his personal blog under his own name "Aymenn Jawad Al-Tamimi", which is self-described as Pundicity: Informed Opinion and Review.
 Aymenn Jawad Al-Tamimi admitted in a 22 July 2014 blog post entitled, Reflections on Methods" that, "[While] this indeed garnered some valuable information (eg it helped [him] first identify Moroccan ex-Gitmo detainee Muhammad Mizouz and his presence in Syria), it was also unethical, pure and simple."

-He defended his actions by saying that, for over the year that he was engaged in these activities, he had been "intensely tracking the jihadist group the Islamic State (formerly ISIS)" on both "Twitter and in [his] analytical articles for over a year.
+He defended his actions by saying that for over the year that he was engaged in these activities, he had been "intensely tracking the jihadist group the Islamic State (formerly ISIS)" on both "Twitter and in [his] analytical articles for over a year.
 He said that he did so to "gain the confidence of these circles" by "feign[ing] sympathy for their views."
 He wrote that he had "adopted a 'jihadi persona' in communications with them".
-In a 22 July 2014 blog post wrote a reflection on his methods for accessing information about ISIS.